janripke/noora/trunk/src/examples/unittest-db/readme.txt

      Noora database installer 0.0.1, recreate.py

-Installation of the helloword-db example
+Installation of the unittest-db example

 1. Create the tablespaces APPDAT and APPIDX in your Oracle database.
    An example can be found in the create_tablespaces.sql file.